 I coach teachers and parents (secular and religious) and consult to clergy (of traditional and progressive congregations) who want to help their classes or congregations understand religion’s purpose for life in our integral age.

-I coach interfaith parents and interspiritual leaders in developing and implementing lessons that embody an inclusive, holistic approach to religion.
-My programs and activities are user-friendly for all parents, and youth of all ages.
-If our society is going to engage with religion at all, we need it to do two things: (1) provide an interfaith orientation, and (2) build on that interfaith awareness to develop a global worldview.
+I teach and coach students, couples, and parents who want a rich, interspiritual, holistic experience of religion.
+If our society is going to engage with religion at all, we need it to: (1) provide an interfaith orientation, and (2) build on that interfaith awareness to develop a global worldview.
 Without this approach, we may not survive as a species.

 We know our current systems are unsustainable.
 We know we must evolve the way we teach, govern, share resources, handle money, and care for our health and our planet.
 A new approach to religion (secular and parochial) is now needed.

 Sometimes I think: If we don’t go holistic, we’ll all go ballistic.

-Today’s challenge is not about living as separate communities — religious, ethnic, or national — but about living together in one world.
-When religious institutions support this shift from ethno- to world– centric values, each of our religions will thrive in completely new ways.
-Until then, I’m here to help us succeed in that transformation.
+Today’s challenge is not about living as separate communities — religious, ethnic, or national — but about living as one integrated world.
+When religious institutions support this shift from ethno- to world- centric values, each of our religions will thrive in completely new ways.
+Until then, I’m here to help us progress in this transformation.

 In these 2-minute snippets, I talk about integrating a home-base religion with an interfaith vision, a philosopher’s mission, and a teacher’s attention to the Value Tensions in evolutionary change.

 Copyright © 2016 ZinnHouse, Lauren I. Zinn